levilindsey/hex-grid/example/data/momma-duck/description.md

 -   **[DefleMask](https://deflemask.com/)**: Chiptune music tracker.
 -   **[Scaffolder](https://godotengine.org/asset-library/asset/969)**: My framework on the Godot Asset Library that provides some general app infrastructure (like GUI layout and screen navigation).
 -   **[Surfacer](https://godotengine.org/asset-library/asset/968)**: My framework on the Godot Asset Library that provides procedural path-finding across 2D platforms.

+> _The latest version of Momma Duck is owned by [Snoring Cat LLC](https://snoringcat.games), but the original version was published by Levi Lindsey in the GMTK 2021 game jam._

 ![A momma duck and her ducklings](https://s3-us-west-2.amazonaws.com/levi-portfolio-media/momma-duck/loading.gif)